Reader-fit notes and reviewed picks for this Android app category

 Free is not the whole story

 A free utility can still be costly if ads interrupt the task or paid limits hide the key feature.
-We use public ratings as a filter, then point readers back to the store listing for the current pricing and permission details.
+We use public feedback as one filter, then point readers back to the store listing for the current pricing and permission details.

 Pick the smallest useful app